nemoarchive/documentation/download_restricted.md

 &nbsp;
 &nbsp;
 &nbsp;
+## Prior dbGaP Access
+Users having previously been granted dbGaP access for NeMO associated datasets do **not** need to reapply for NDA approval, on the condition that dbGaP access is still within the date of expiration.

+In order to gain access restricted NeMO datasets, users must **forward their dbGaP Data Use Certification Agreement to the NeMO team** at hhuot@som.umaryland.edu.
+All investigators included in the dbGaP DUC will be assigned Aspera credentials, and can follow the process described below in [Accessing Data through Aspera](#accessing-data-through-aspera).

+Upon expiration of the dbGap DUC, renewal of access will need to be done through the NDA approval process described immedately below.
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
 ## Obtaining NDA Approval

 Permissions for restricted data access at NeMO are being facilitated by the [NIMH Data Archive (NDA)](https://nda.nih.gov/).
 NDA and NeMO are working together to ensure a smooth process.
 NDA provides an [SOP for institutionally sponsored data access requests here](https://nda.nih.gov/about/standard-operating-procedures.html#sop4), however this page outlines the steps required for **NeMO-specific** restricted data access.
-Users having previously been granted dbGap access for NeMO associated datasets will be contacted individually by NeMO, and can proceed to [creation of an institutional google account](#accessing-data-through-google-cloud-platform).

 ### 1) Create an NDA account
 [Create an NDA account here](https://nda.nih.gov/user/create_account.html). **NDA ACCOUNT REQUESTS MUST BE MADE USING AN INSTITUTIONAL EMAIL ADDRESS**.
 Account requests made from a personal account will not be honored by NeMO and will therefore greatly slow down the process of accessing data.